Ninja Gaiden (2004 video game): Story

-Ninja Gaidens story spans 16 chapters, each beginning and ending with a cutscene.
-At the start of the game, the player takes control of Ryu as he infiltrates the Shadow clan fortress.
-Ryu is there to visit his uncle, the clan leader Murai.
+Ryu infiltrates the Shadow Clan fortress to visit his uncle, clan leader Murai.
 During their chat, Ayane delivers news of a raid on the Hayabusa village.
 Fighting his way back to his village, Ryu encounters Doku, who has killed the Hayabusa shrine maiden Kureha and has taken the Dark Dragon Blade.
 Ryu is cut down by Doku with the stolen Blade, but he is brought back to life as a "soldier of revenge" by a falcon, the spiritual animal of the Hayabusa clan.

+Seeking vengeance for the death of his childhood friend, Ryu learns from Murai that the raiders are from the Vigoor Empire, a mysterious clan that takes refuge in the city of Tairon.
+Due to its exclusionist foreign policy, Ryu stows away on an airship to reach his destination.
+In Tairon, Ryu not only battles the Vigoor Empire clan but also monstrous enemies called Fiends and a rival clan called the Black Spider Clan that also seek the Dark Dragon Blade.
+Eventually, he meets Rachel, a Fiend Hunter who too seeks vengeance on Doku for turning her twin sister Alma into a Greater Fiend.
+In the background, Ryu is shadowed by Gamov and the Dark Disciple, two mysterious figures with an unknown motive.

-Seeking vengeance for Kureha's death, Ryu learns from Murai that the raiders were from Vigoor, so he stows away on an airship bound for the empire.
-Fighting his way through the streets of its capital city, Tairon, Ryu faces several bosses including the three Greater Fiends.
-He defeats Alma in a battle that wrecks the city but leaves her to Rachel's mercy.
+Ryu eventually encounters Alma and defeats her in a battle that wrecks the city but leaves her to Rachel's mercy.
 Conversely, Rachel cannot bring herself to kill her sister, and instead is taken by Doku, who prepares to sacrifice her in a ritual to enhance Alma's power.
-With Alma's help Ryu rescues Rachel and destroys Doku's spirit, but with his dying breath Doku casts the blood curse on Ryu.
-The only way for Ryu to lift the curse is to kill the emperor, so he storms the palace, defeating Marbus who bars his way to the emperor's personal realm.
-Two successive boss fights must be completed to destroy the emperor and reclaim the Dark Dragon Blade—once this is accomplished his realm starts to destruct.
-Ryu must then be maneuvered up a series of ledges to escape, but in the process, he loses his grip on the Dark Dragon Blade.
+However, in a strange turn of events, Alma sacrifices herself and rescues Rachel, destroying Doku's spirit in the process.
+With his dying breath, Doku casts the blood curse on Ryu, which turns his skin blue and eyes red.
+The only way to lift the curse is to kill the clan's leader, the Holy Vigoor Emperor.
+While Rachel mourns the death of Alma, Ryu storms the Imperial Palace and faces the Holy Vigoor Emperor in a fiery volcanic pit.
+Once the Emperor is destroyed, Ryu's curse is lifted and the realm begins to collapse.
+Ryu seizes the Dark Dragon Blade and ascends to the surface with the help of Rachel but in the process, he loses his grip on the evil Blade.

-The fallen Blade lands at the feet of a figure, the Dark Disciple, who has been shadowing Ryu throughout the game.
-Taking the Blade, the Disciple reveals himself to be the clan leader Murai.
-He admits that the raid on Hayabusa village was part of his plan to restore the Blade's evil power, using souls harvested by Ryu.
-Drawing on the Blade, Murai transforms himself, setting the stage for the final boss fight.
+Outside the Imperial Palace, the Dark Dragon Blade lands at the feet of the Dark Disciple, who takes it and kills Gamov.
+The Disciple reveals himself to be Murai and admits that the raid on Hayabusa village was part of his plan to restore the Blade's evil power, using souls harvested by Ryu.
+Drawing on the Blade, Murai transforms into a devil incarnate and attempts to kill his nephew.
 Ryu defeats Murai and shatters the Blade with the True Dragon Sword.
 Victorious, Ryu turns himself into a falcon and flies to the Hayabusa village.
-In the game's final scene, he places the Dragon Eye, used to enhance his sword, on Kureha's tombstone and disappears into the night.
-The story of Ninja Gaiden is continued in the sequels Ninja Gaiden: Dragon Sword, Ninja Gaiden II and Ninja Gaiden 3.
+In the final scene, he places the Dragon Eye, used to enhance his sword, on Kureha's tombstone and disappears into the night.